Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Together, these create three systemic drives that push catastrophic maximizers to emerge that have the capability to eat our island.

-All of this creates a large-scale systemic problem that can develop catastrophic maximizer AGIs.
+All of this creates a large-scale systemic problem that maximizes the chance of catastrophic maximizer AGIs.

 But catastrophic maximizers are the largest-scale risks on the horizon.
 They are what we see if we stand on the "edges" of our "island" and look outward in any direction.